 Modern Slavery Statement

 We are committed to acting ethically and with integrity in all our business relationships.
-This statement illustrates the steps we have taken during the financial year ending 31 December 2016 to ensure there is no slavery or human trafficking in our supply chains or in any part of our business, together with the further steps we intend to take in the next financial year.
+This statement confirms the steps we have taken during the financial year ending 31 December 2017 to ensure there is no slavery or human trafficking in our supply chains or in any part of our business, together with the further steps we intend to take in the next financial year.

 This statement is made pursuant to Section 54 of the Modern Slavery Act 2015.